Welcome to another Wacky Workshops project – making apple head monsters for Halloween.

 It’s a really easy and fun craft to make and an effective Halloween decoration.

 Why not make a whole family of them and add some rope for hair, or wire arms and legs that are bendable?

 If your taste buds are aching for the crisp taste of apple as you are carving this, why not give them an extra treat with cute apple monster face snacks (pictured above).
 All you need are apple quarters, mini marshmallows, strawberry halves, and mini chocolate treats.

-Happy crafting and have a glamorous week, Tamuria.
+Happy crafting and have a gleeful week, Tamuria.